 The formation of the 2014 unity government then was a major change towards political correctness which they were unable to see in post Arab Springtime in terms of micro-level urgency.[ii]
 This urgency certainly developed by self-realization and as a maneuver to avoid international sanctions but it backfired.
 Israel sanctioned the Palestinian Authority and launched military operations in Hamas governed Gaza area.
 To justify the self-defense they argued the same old argument, ‘terrorist activities’.[iii]

 Conventional wisdom expects to learn from mistakes only when one is ready to admit it.
 But once again the conflict between Hamas-Fatah overtook the prosperity of peace.
 Several reconciliation processes failed back to back except for one thing, more Israeli settlements privileged by the local law of the states agreed earlier (Area C mainly, later Area A, B).
-The Palestinians made objections, condemned Israeli settlement, whined for a two-state solution, asked for fund rise; while they refused to regulate corruption, mitigate inter-party conflicts, got involved in disproportionate military tactics in the name of the liberation war.
+The Palestinians made objections, condemned Israeli settlement, whined for a two-state solution, asked for fund rise; while refused to regulate corruption, mitigate inter-party conflicts, got involved in disproportionate military tactics in the name of the liberation war.
 Due to domestic and political polarization and based on present evidence on the ground regarding humanitarian aid and failing to address accountability, Fatah finally dissolved the government, the legislative branch postponed the general election.
 Hamas remained in the power of the Gaza Strip.

 In 2017, another reconciliation process took place.
-This time disarming Hamas was a significant milestone in agenda but in practical, implementing security agreement and creating a buffer-zone in Sinai-Gaza border while dissolving armed factions seemed a tough job.
+This time disarming Hamas was a significant milestone in the agenda but in practical, implementing a security agreement and creating a buffer zone in Sinai-Gaza border while dissolving armed factions seemed a tough job.
 By which Hamas faced rival factions within itself in Gaza Strip and till then most of the armed activities against Israel were accused of each other by the factions.
 Meanwhile, the disproportionate military response by Israel remained the same but these attacks were more precise to reduce collateral damage.